mpcRiggingPythonTraining/trainingProgram/README.md

 # trainingProgram
-To share the training codes between the Team
+To share the training codes between the Team Members